 The Effect of Pesticides on Bees - Dr Ben Woodcock

-In addition there is a choice of seminars:
+In addition there was a choice of seminars:

-Seminar 1 you may attend one of these
+Seminar 1 you could attend one of these

 2) Smoke but no Mirrors - Making Queen Rearing Doable – Simon Tuck